A mother laughs as she plays with her baby sitting on her lap

 The importance of introducing allergens to your baby’s diet

 It’s safe and recommended to introduce allergens to your baby’s diet pretty much as soon they have started weaning.
-When a baby eats a food and it passes through their digestive system, they become tolerant of the food.
+Between four and six months of age is when the immune system expects lots of new proteins to come through the digestive system, and those new proteins will be learned and tagged as ‘harmless’ ─ we say the baby is becoming tolerant of the food.
 When their body is tolerant of a food, it won’t produce antibodies to fight against it (like it would a bacteria or virus), causing an allergic reaction.
-It’s recommended you don’t delay introducing a specific food (such as nuts, dairy, wheat, or eggs) into your baby’s diet.
-This is especially important if your baby has eczema as they can develop a sensitivity to it during this time and become allergic.

 Tips and tricks for introducing allergens to your baby’s diet